 The general theory of relativity claims that the "shape" of space itself can be curved near large objects that have a lot of gravity.
 In fact, according to relativity, gravity isn't so much a force as a curvature of space.
 Even rays of light curve when they pass through the space near a massive object.
 This is why black holes can "suck up" light that passes near them.
 Einstein developed the general theory of relativity between the years of 1907 through 1915.

 Scientists use the word theory differently than nonscientists.
 "It’s just a theory," you hear people say.
 When speaking casually, people often use the word "theory" to mean a "guess" or a "feeling".
 In...more

-Some ideas are used in many, many places throughout science.
-We have grouped these "starting points for science" into three clusters: space, time, and matter.
-"Space" is the word we use for everything...more
+Some basic concepts find applications in many, many places throughout science, especially physical science.
+We have grouped these "starting points for science" into three clusters: space, time, and matter....more

 Radiation comes in two basic types: electromagnetic radiation transmitted by photons, and particle radiation consisting of electrons, protons, alpha particles, and so forth.
 Electromagnetic radiation,...more